 The principal accounting policies applied in the preparation of these financial statements are set out below.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 2.1 Basis of preparation

 The Trust's financial statements have been prepared in accordance with the Unit Trust and Mutual Fund Regulations, 2001 (L.I.
 1695) and comply with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.